Your Opinion Matters: Tell Us About Your Training Needs

 Can I share this survey link with others?

-If your colleagues haven't received links to the survey from their health department or organization, please send them this link.
+If your colleagues haven't received links to the survey from their health department or organization, please.
 Some organizations in our region have asked to send it out themselves, so we apologize for any duplicate requests you or your colleagues receive.
 The more input we gather, the better we can provide trainings that are relevant.

 The survey was designed based on the Council on Linkages core competencies for public health professionals, which includes skills in the following areas: analytics and assessment, policy development, program planning, communication, community dimensions of practice, public health science, financial planning, management, leadership, and systems thinking.
 For more information about the assessment, please contact Luann D’Ambrosio.